Headlight Tint Laws in Illinois: Be Informed, Tint and Avoid Tickets!

 The approved tints in the state of Illinois — are yellow or amber tints.

-Is it illegal to put tint on your headlights?
+Is it illegal to put a tint on your headlights?

 There is not one single law that is applicable in the entire country, and each state has its own laws and regulations regarding tinting, whether that is for car windows or headlights.
 Some countries and states have completely banned headlight tinting, while others have not.